 (PACE of Progression/Quantitative)

 Satisfactory progress is defined by the Department of Education as a normal length of time for a student to achieve an educational objective that cannot exceed 150% of the length of the student's academic program.
-Since most Grossmont College Associate degree programs and GE Transfer programs are approximately 60 units, students will be expected to complete their educational objective by the time they have completed 71 units and/or attempted 90 units, whichever comes first (60 units times 150% equals 90 units attempted maximum).
+Since most Grossmont College Associate degree programs and GE Transfer programs are approximately 60 units, students will be expected to complete their educational objective by the time they have attempted 90.
 This includes change of majors and degree objectives.
-Students will be expected to complete their educational objective for a Certificate by the time they have completed 36 units and/or attempted 45 units, whichever comes first.
+Students will be expected to complete their educational objective for a Certificate by the time they have attempted 45 units.

 The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates.